How to Price and Quote Landscape Jobs (Examples Included)

 - As you create efficiencies in your business and develop your expertise, you won’t get penalized for becoming better at what you do.

-- Underestimating labour and materials is the biggest risk of fixed-price billing.
+- Underestimating labor and materials is the biggest risk of fixed-price billing.
 If you underestimate costs, you’ll have to absorb them.

 When to charge a fixed fee: If the scope of work is clear and you can predict with a fair amount of certainty how long a job will take.